delaneymorgan/HandyTimeServer/README.md

 ...where X.X is the python version on your system. i.e. python3.10 would be python3.10-venv.
-Note that LocalTimeServer requires Pyhton 3.6 or later.
+Note that LocalTimeServer requires Python 3.6 or later.

 From this directory: